KTH-IPS/MARC-Flex/README.md

 ## Folders
  - **video recorder**

-    This folder contains scripts
+    This folder contains scripts to record raw videos using single or multiple cameras at the same time.
+Raw video frames will also be generated automatically using the scripts in this folder.
  - **video clipper**

-    This folder contains scripts
+    This folder contains scripts to clip the raw video into procedural ones. **procedure_anchors.csv** is required here.
+    If you want to use own data, you need to have the **procedure_anchors.csv** by yourself manually.
+For this dataset, we used Premiere Pro to determime the data in **procedure_anchors.csv**.
  - **skeleton generator**

     This folder contains scripts generating skeleton from video and merging the individual skeleton frames into procedural ones.